 Quarterly Air Tests – At least each quarter a sample cylinder is filled from the compressor and then sent to an independent testing authority where the sample of air is checked.
 We display ours outside the filling station and you are welcome to ask questions.
 It is vital for cylinder & personal safety that the system be within the standards!

 Filling Process – When you bring you valuable cylinder to us for filling we will firstly check the test date on the cylinder.
 If your Cylinder is out of test we will show you this and then give you the choice to leave it with us for the relevant test.
 If it is in test we will do an external visual inspection, checking for corrosion and general condition, if all is well we will fill to either 232 Bar or 300 Bar depending on your cylinder type.

-Cylinder Testing & Stamps – When a cylinder has a “Visual Only” test it will be given a sticker on it’s shoulder indicating the date a Hydrostatic test is required.
+Scuba Cylinder Testing & Stamps – When a cylinder has a “Visual Only” test it will be given a sticker on its shoulder indicating the date a Hydrostatic test is required.
 If a Hydrostatic test has taken place there will be a stamp on the cylinders shoulder that will show the test centre number and date of test.
-All breathing air cylinders (including those used for air guns) must be visually inspected every 2.5 years and hydrostatically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
+All breathing air scuba cylinders must be visually inspected every 2.5 years and hydrostatically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
 If a visual test date is missed then the cylinder will undergo a hydrostatic test.

 So the two cylinder tests –